aabbtree77/schatzhauser/docs/architecture.md

 	)
 ```

 It needs to access db via txStore, which runs a transaction controlled by the api/register handler.
-Treat those stateful guards as handler's business logic, details in ./internal/handlers/register.go.
+Treat those stateful guards as handler's business logic.

-This way we cover (more or less) complex Ruby Rack machinery with basic typed Go code.
+This way we cover complex Ruby Rack machinery with basic typed Go code.